astreum/whitepaper/README.md

 To build a better crypto experience by providing solid standards for tokens, oracles, governance and insurance.

-Currency stability through price and cost mechanisms for the `Solar`.
+Currency stability through price and cost mechanisms.

-Accomodate external value through a native reserve system.

 Viable backbone to web3 services by offering combined value, storage and compute on a single blockchain priced in a single currency.